Subscribe to the Newsletter

 Phlegm arises when one or more of a number of health mechanisms go wrong.
-In classical Chinese medicine, the flesh is ‘ruled’ by the Spleen energy, which turns food energy from the Stomach into Blood and Qi (that's more or less 'blood and energy', but the Capital B and Q introduce a far bigger idea, which includes the roots of your personality as well.)
+In classical Chinese medicine, the flesh is ‘ruled’ by the Spleen energy, which turns food energy from the Stomach into Blood and Qi.
+‘Blood’ and ‘Qi’ are, more or less, ‘blood and energy’, but the Capital B and Q introduce a far bigger idea, which includes the roots of your personality as well.

 So you start with what you’ve eaten, and various Organs work on it to turn it into Blood and Qi.